rob-the-bot/stringer-pachitariu-et-al-2018b/README.md

 - *db*: database file of information about recording
 - *stat*: single cell statistics of cell detection algorithm (Suite2p).
 - *stat.redcell*: (for some recordings) indicated whether the cell had tdtomato and was therefore an interneuron (GAD+).
-- *stat.redprob*: (for some recordings) contains the classifier’s probability that a cell has tdtomato (from 0 to 1).
+- *stat.redprob*: (for some recordings) contains the classifier's probability that a cell has tdtomato (from 0 to 1).
 - *med*: estimated 3D position of cells in tissue.
 - *stim.resp*: average stimulus response of each neuron (stim presentations x neurons), these are averaged over 2 time bins, and are aligned to the onset of the plane in which each neuron lives.
 These are in the order in which the stimuli were presented.
 - *stim.istim*: stimulus identity of each stim.resp (biggest stimulus e.g. 2801 indicates gray screen shown instead of image)